Ira-Project/lastword/MVP/__Outline.md

 - [x] Build a list view with list of tests ✅ 2024-03-25
 - [x] Create the main testing view ✅ 2024-03-28
 - [x] Create test attempt on modal close ✅ 2024-03-28
-- [ ] Prevent browser navigation in test view
-- [ ] Build endpoint to test explanation for each question
+- [x] Build endpoint to test explanation for each question ✅ 2024-03-29
-- [ ] Build data streaming capability so we don't run into timeout issues
+- [x] Handle various question states ✅ 2024-03-29
+- [ ] Get a UI check from Abu or Dipaq
+- [ ] Fix text overflow in question explanation
+- [ ] Clean up styles across the application
+- [ ] Handle submit test and show modal with final score
 - [ ] Set up Microsoft Clarity
 - [ ] Set up analytics and tracking events
 - [x] Back and forward bug ✅ 2024-03-28